 HTML <select> tag is used to create drop down list of options, which appears when clicking on form element and allows the user to choose one of the options.

-<option> tag is used to define the possible options to choose from. <option> tag is put into <select> tag.
+The <option> tag is used to define the possible options to choose from.
+The tag is put into <select> tag.

 The content is written between opening (<select>) and closing (</select>) tags.
 Closing tag is mandatory.

 <html> <head> <title>Window title of the page</title> </head> <body> <select> <optgroup label="Books"> <option value="html">HTML</option> <option value="css">CSS</option> </optgroup> <optgroup label="Snippets"> <option value="git">Git</option> <option value="java">Java</option> </optgroup> </select> </body> </html>

 In this example we have used <optgroup> tag to collect the options into groups.

 <html> <head> <title>Window title of the page</title> </head> <body> <p>Airport of departure:</p> <form action="action_form.php" method="get"> <input type = "text" list = "airports" name="airports"> <datalist id = "airports"> <option value = "Berlin"> <option value = "Los Angeles"> <option value = "Moscow"> <option value = "Paris"> </datalist> <input type = "submit" value = "confirm"> </form> </body> </html>

 In this example we used <form> tag, as we need to send the information to the server.